Skip to Main Content

 Overview

-• OMH requires all agencies to sign an OMH Confidentiality & Non-Disclosure Agreement (CNDA) prior to using the SMS.
+All agencies that use the SMS must sign the OMH Confidentiality & Non-Disclosure Agreement prior to accessing the system.

 This letter provides advance notice of the Confidentiality & Non-Disclosure Agreement.
 The CNDA is a requirement for accessing certain OMH applications, including PCS and PSYCKES.

-OMH Emails Mental Health Agency Directors Describing How to Access OMH CNDA Online
+OMH Emails Agency Directors Describing How to Access CNDA Online

 This email contains a new UserID to access the CNDA site.
 Agency Directors will need to electronically sign the CNDA before their agency can access to OMH applications.
 For security purposes, passwords are sent in separate emails.

-The next step in the process is for the Director to assign one or more Security Managers for their agency.
+Once the CDNA is signed, Agency Directors must assign one or more Security Managers for their agency.
 This assignment is usually given to the agency's Information Security Officer, or other individual performing security, and/or information technology functions.

 How Security Managers Can Access SMS